mdiin/pdf-stamper/README.md

 ### Template specifications

 Each template specification is for a one page document, describing "holes" on a PDF page.
-It contains two fields:
+It contains these fields:

 - `:name` - the name of the template
+- `:overflow` - the template to use when a `:text` hole on this template overflows
 - `:holes` - the holes available in the template

-These holes contain a number of fields:
+`:overflow` is optional, and if not present simply means that texts will get truncated.
+Holes contain a number of fields:

 - `:height` - in PDF points
 - `:width` - in PDF points
 - `:x` - in PDF points
 - `:y` - in PDF points
 - `:name` - the name of this hole on the page, e.g. `:head/hole-number`
-- `:type` - `:image` or `:text`
+- `:type` - `:image`, `:text`, or `:parsed-text`
 - `:format` - a map of maps containing the keys `:font`, `:style`, `:size`, `:color`, `:spacing`
   - `:paragraph`
   - `:bullet`